 Take a spoonful of the cream cheese mixture and place inside each of the jalapeño pieces.

 Dip each loaded jalapeño into the flour first, then the egg buttermilk mixture, and lastly the breadcrumb tempura mixture.

-Place each breaded jalapeño into the hot oil and cook until golden brown.
+Place each breaded jalapeño into the hot oil and fry until golden brown on both sides.

 Remove from oil and place on a paper towel to absorb any excess oil.

 Here are a few pics that are the perfect size for pinning to Pinterest.